-re: bike lianes - the fact is, and proven by the Bristol road bike lanes, there is not a eycling culture that we can change.
-Probably less than 20 people per day use these long.
-What a waste of design and money A bile lone that leads to an industrial area of Mississanga.
+re: bike lanes - the fact is, and proven by the Bristol road bike lanes, there is not a eycling culture that we can change.
+Probably less than 20 people per day use these lanes what a waste of design and money or A bike lane that leads to an industrial area of Mississanga.